UoB-COMSM0166/2025-group-11b/README.md

 ##### Key Observations

 - **Individual Calculations:**
-  Each participant’s weighted score must be calculated using their own pairwise comparison weights.
-Only after computing individual scores can these be averaged for group-level analysis.
+  Each participant’s weighted score is computed using their own pairwise comparison weights.
+Only after calculating these individual scores can we compute group-level averages.
 - **Increasing Difficulty:**
-  Hard mode has a significantly higher mean weighted score (~67.2) compared to Easy (~32.3), showing a much heavier perceived workload.
+  Hard mode yields a significantly higher mean weighted score (~67.2) compared to Easy (~32.3), reflecting a much heavier perceived workload.
 - **Dimension Impact:**
-  Dimensions with higher weights (e.g., Mental Demand and Effort) contribute more strongly to the overall workload, indicating areas that may need further refinement.
+  Dimensions with higher weights (e.g., Mental Demand and Effort) contribute more to the overall workload, pinpointing areas that might require targeted design improvements.
 - **Advantage of Weighting:**
-  Using weighted scores allows for a clearer understanding of which aspects of gameplay most affect the perceived workload, providing actionable insights for design improvements.
+  The weighted approach provides clarity on which aspects of the game most affect perceived workload, offering actionable insights for refining the experience.

 ---

 ### Integrating the Findings

-By combining our qualitative observations with individual **Weighted NASA TLX** scores, we gain a comprehensive view of player workload in **Defend Bristol**.
-This method not only validates overall user experience but also highlights specific areas (such as UI feedback and difficulty balancing) that may require adjustments.
+By combining our qualitative insights (e.g., from Think Aloud sessions) with the quantitative Weighted NASA TLX scores (calculated individually and then averaged), we gain a comprehensive understanding of the player experience in **Defend Bristol**.
+This method allows us to pinpoint specific design components—such as UI feedback or difficulty balance—that may benefit from refinement, particularly under higher difficulty conditions.

 **Conclusion:**
-Individual weighted calculations provide precision in evaluating workload.
-Aggregating these scores reveals a clear trend—higher difficulty leads to substantially increased workload.
-Future design iterations will focus on mitigating excessive mental and physical demands while maintaining a challenging experience.
+Individual weighted TLX calculations provide a precise measure of workload.
+Aggregating these scores reveals a clear trend where increasing game difficulty leads to substantially higher perceived workload.
+Future design iterations will focus on reducing these excessive demands while preserving the desired challenge.